-What makes FCDS different from other schools is our intentional approach to boys’ education.
+What makes FCDS different from other schools is our intentional approach to the art and science of an all-boys education.
 The earliest, more formidable years--Kindergarten to Grade 9--can be overlooked in larger schools, seen as only a means to an end.

 That’s not so at Fairfield Country Day School.

-We recognize that a “lifer” at FCDS will spend more time behind the Blue Door than he will in high school and college combined.
-The lessons an FCDS boy learns, the skills he acquires, the risks he learns to take, and relationships he makes provide the building blocks for his future.
-Few schools shine as strong of a light on the development of boys as FCDS.
+We recognize that a “lifer” at FCDS will spend more time behind our celebrated Blue Door than he will in high school and college combined.
+The lessons an FCDS boy learns, the skills he acquires, the risks he learns to take, and relationships he makes provide the building blocks for a leader who is prepared to Meet the Moment.
+Few schools—private or public—shine as strong of a light on the development of boys as FCDS.

-This year has certainly been unlike any other.
-I am proud that FCDS continues to live its mission, even in the midst of a pandemic.
-We will not just weather the storm, but we will become stronger for it.
-We are doing that by redefining health in a way that will have a lasting, positive impact on our boys.
-Good health means taking measures to mitigate the risk of COVID-19.
+Last year was certainly unlike any other.
+I am proud that FCDS continued to live its mission, even in the midst of a pandemic.
+We not only weathered the storm, but we became stronger for it.
+We did that by redefining health in a way that will have a lasting, positive impact on our boys.
+Good health means taking measures to mitigate the risk of viruses like COVID-19.
 It also means attending to social-emotional health and fostering an environment where every boy feels included, valued, and respected.
 Optimal learning happens when those three strands become one.
-Moving away from silos to a more integrated approach to health will help our boys connect, flourish, and graduate with competence, confidence, and compassion.
+Moving away from silos to a more integrated approach to health will help our boys connect, flourish, and graduate toward a life of achievement, affinity and fulfillment.

 I am excited about the future of our School.
-We have over 80 years of experience behind us and at least 80 more ahead.
-Never has it been more important for boys to become good men.
+We have over 80 years of experience behind us and many generations ahead of us.
+Never has it been more important for boys to become good men who are ready, willing and able to meet every moment with confidence, courage and compassion, no matter how big or small.
 I look forward to helping guide and mentor each and every boy, intentionally.